Helix Moonlight Mattress Review

 The slightly firmer memory foam layer beneath combined with the pocketed coil layer did an excellent job of lifting my heavy weight and providing the right amount of support to those areas of my body where it was needed most.

 These layers distributed my body weight evenly across the mattress and provided me with amazing pressure relief both when sleeping on my side and on my back.

-The Helix Moonlight mattress on my side had just enough give in the comfort layers to mold to my shoulders and hips and yet enough firmness necessary for back sleeping.
+The Helix Moonlight mattress had just enough give in the comfort layers to mold to my shoulders and hips and yet enough firmness necessary for back sleeping.

-As we have already mentioned, we love that Helix gives you the ability to combine individual firmness and comfort preferences in one bed and we really looked forward to doing the Helix Moonlight mattress review and we are totally satisfied, just like with the previous Helix mattress that we have reviewed.
+We love how comfortable the Moonlight is and how well it met our firmness and comfort needs and we really looked forward to doing the Helix Moonlight mattress review and we are totally satisfied, just like with the previous Helix mattress that we have reviewed.

-The Helix Moonlight, like the previous Helix mattress, did a great job of meeting our individual firmness and support needs and provided us with what each of us enjoy in the same bed.
+The Helix Moonlight, like the previous Helix mattress, did a great job of providing a perfect balance of pressure relieving comfort and support and provided us with what each of us enjoy in the same bed.

-The Helix Moonlight mattress that the company has custom made for us is extremely comfortable.
+The Helix Moonlight mattress is extremely comfortable.
 The combination of its latex-foam, pocketed coil, and foam layers with the soft and breathable cover works well to provide a perfect balance of comfort and support necessary for a comfortable and sound night’s sleep.